Bismarckia

 Propagating Bismarckia by Seed

 - Keep in mind that the plant you get from seed will not necessarily mimic all of the characteristics of the parent plant.
 In addition, the species produces male and female flowers on separate plants, so there will need to be a male and female tree within 50-100 feet of each other for the female tree to produce fruits with viable seeds.
 Trees also need to be of a certain age to produce viable seeds; if seeds are not the size of a small lime yet, the tree is probably not mature enough yet to reproduce.
 To propagate by seed, you will need a pot or tray filled with well-draining compost or other organic material.
-If you don't have any potting medium on hand, you can make some.
-Just mix together equal parts (by volume) moss peat and horticultural-grade sand or grit sand.
+The best potting medium for seed germination is a light blend of 1/3 pasteurized soil or compost, 1/3 sand, vermiculite or perlite, and 1/3 coconut coir or peat moss.

 - Harvest your seeds.
 The fruits will fall from the plant when they are ready to be dispersed, so wait until this happens before harvesting.
 Ripe fruits will be dark blue to black color, and seeds should be planted as soon as possible after fruits are ripe for the best results.